The business of education presents its own problems

 Is your school or district looking for maximum effect, fast?

-1) On-site trainings for at least one educator for every 8-15 staffers, so you have at least one coach for every CFG groups to be established in the school,
+- On-site trainings for at least one educator for every 8-15 staffers, so you have at least one coach for every CFG community to be established in the school,

-3) At least one whole day or half-day introductory workshop for the entire staff (including non-teaching staff if possible--you'll be amazed at what can be gained from the inclusion of custodial and kitchen staff, for instance).
+- At least one whole-day or half-day introductory workshop for the entire staff (including non-teaching staff if possible–you’ll be amazed at what can be gained from the inclusion of custodial and kitchen staff, for instance).
 Schools often conduct these workshops at or just before the beginning of an academic year, during in-service days.
-This gives everyone a common experience, a common vocabulary, and a common understanding of the work that will be put in place that year.
+This gives everyone a common experience, a common vocabulary, and a common understanding of the work that will be put in place that year, and a direction for them to address questions or problems that arise in their work.

 For a great example of how one school rolled out this plan, please read this story from our March 2013 issue of Connections, our bimonthly electronic journal.